MintMCP

 10. Kong AI Gateway

-Kong AI Gateway extends Kong's proven API gateway foundation with MCP capabilities, announced in October 2025 (v3.12).
-For organizations already managing hundreds of APIs through Kong, this eliminates infrastructure sprawl.
+Kong AI Gateway extends Kong's API gateway foundation with MCP capabilities.
+For organizations already managing APIs through Kong, this can reduce infrastructure sprawl.

 API Gateway Extension

-Kong's automatic MCP server generation from REST APIs instantly converts existing endpoints into MCP-compatible tools without code changes.
-The centralized OAuth plugin secures all MCP servers simultaneously through existing Kong policies.
+Kong's MCP capabilities can expose existing APIs as MCP-compatible tools, helping teams bring existing endpoints into agent workflows.
+The centralized OAuth plugin secures MCP servers through existing Kong policies.

 Key Capabilities